mschuiveling/hover-next-inference-tils-melanoma/README.md

 - Class-lookup tables with centroids
 - `.tsv` files for QuPath visualization

-Example analysis workflows are demonstrated in `sample_analysis.ipynb`.

-For advanced downstream processing, use the following scripts:
+For further downstream processing the following scripts are available

----

 ## 1. Convert TSV to QuPath-Compatible GeoJSON